cloud-custodian/cloud-custodian/README.rst

 - Dry run any policy to see what it would do.
 - Automatically provisions lambda functions, config rules, and cloud watch event targets for real-time policies.
-- Cloudwatch metrics outputs on resources that matched a policy
+- Cloudwatch metrics outputs on resources that matched a policy.
-- Structured outputs into s3 of which resources matched a policy.
+- Json outputs into object storage of which resources matched a policy.
 - Intelligent cache usage to minimize api calls.
 - Battle-tested - in production on some very large AWS accounts.
 - Supports cross-account usage via STS role assumption.